-The Issuer and the Guarantor have obtained all necessary consents, approvals and authorisations in connection with the establishment of the Programme.
-The establishment of the Programme was duly authorised by resolutions of the Board of Directors of the Issuer and the Board of Directors of the Guarantor each passed on 11 July 2022.
+The Issuer and the Guarantor have obtained all necessary consents, approvals and authorisations in connection with the update of the Programme.
+The update of the Programme was duly authorised by resolutions of the Board of Directors of the Issuer and the Board of Directors of the Guarantor passed on 11 September 2023 and 8 September 2023, respectively.